aPlana/react-presentation/README.md

 ## Where is the presentation?
 It is quite a simple presentation, as overloaded slides tend to distract the attendees, but feel free to have a look at it, if you want.
 To do so:

-1. Build the React app
+1. Build the React app (see how [here](https://github.com/aPlana/react-presentation/tree/master/1-ReactExample#how-to-run))
-2. Build and run the presentation
+2. Build and run the presentation (see how [here](https://github.com/aPlana/react-presentation/tree/master/5-Presentation#how-to-start))
 3. Enjoy

 ## The reason behind it